maniatic0/Advanced-Graphics-Project/README.md

 # Fork of lighthouse2

-Lighthouse 2 framework for real-time ray tracing
+Lighthouse 2 framework for real-time ray tracing by Jacco Bikker.
+Modified for the Advanced Graphics course project by Christian Oliveros and Kayleigh Schoorl.

 This is the public repo for Lighthouse 2, a rendering framework for real-time ray tracing / path tracing experiments.
 Lighthouse 2 uses a state-of-the-art wavefront / streaming ray tracing implementation to reach high ray througput on RTX hardware